Minimize Your Risk of Stroke or Heart Attack with Diet and Exercise

 • Take the Stairs: Opt for stairs instead of elevators.

-• Walk More: Incorporate walking into your daily routine, whether it’s during breaks or while running errands.
+• Walk More: Incorporate walking into your daily routine, whether during breaks or running errands.

 Why It Matters:

-• Even small increases in daily activity can have a positive impact on your cardiovascular health.
+• Even small increases in daily activity can positively impact your cardiovascular health.

 Creating a Balanced Lifestyle

-Combining a heart-healthy diet with regular exercise creates a powerful defense against stroke and heart attack.
+Combining a heart-healthy diet with regular exercise creates a robust defense against stroke and heart attack.
 Here are some additional tips for maintaining a balanced lifestyle:

 • Stay Hydrated: Drink plenty of water throughout the day to support overall health.